 Today’s families come in a variety of shapes and sizes.
 The “typical” household made up of 2 parents and 2.5 children is no longer typical.
 You may be raising your children on your own.
 Being a single parent can be challenging.
 It can also be very rewarding.

-You may be a single parent, but you are probably not alone.
-If you have family members or friends who are willing to help, let them.
-If you don’t have family members or friends who can help you, look for a support group for single parents.
+You may be a single parent due to divorce or death of a partner.
+Maybe you are parenting alone by choice.
+Being a single parent doesn’t mean you’re alone.
+You may have family members, friends, or neighbors nearby that can pitch in when you need them.
+You can also find a support group for single parents in your community.
+Look to your local community centers and religious organizations to see the groups they offer.
 You’ll meet other people who are in similar situations.
 Participating in a support group gives you a chance to share your feelings and get advice.

-Accept help.
+- Accept help.
 If friends and family offer their help, take it!
 This can mean having someone play with your child while you run errands or having someone to call when you need to talk.

-Take advantage of local resources.
-Many communities offer play groups, after-school activities and parenting classes.
-These can give you and your child a chance to have fun, learn and make new friends.
+- Take advantage of local resources.
+Many communities offer playgroups, after-school activities, and parenting classes.
+These can give you and your child a chance to have fun, learn, and make new friends.

 Copyright © American Academy of Family Physicians